Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked

-• Quick response when turning
+• Quick response when changing positions

-• Clear value positioning for basic needs
+• Clear value for simple, no-frills use

 Who it is best for

-• Dorms, starter apartments, and occasional-use rooms
+• Dorms, starter apartments, and guest spaces

 Where it falls short

-• Motion isolation is limited
+• Motion isolation is limited for couples

 Details

-• Comfort options: Plush, Firm, Euro Top
+• Comfort options noted: Plush, Firm, Euro Top

 Review Score